elastic/security-docs/README.md

 ## Contributing to Elastic Security docs

-If you're an Elastic employee, you can open an issue using the appropriate [template](https://github.com/elastic/security-docs/issues/new/choose) (to report known issues that need to be documented, use the template in our [private repo](https://github.com/elastic/security-docs-internal/issues)).
+If you're an Elastic employee, you can open an issue using the appropriate [template](https://github.com/elastic/security-docs/issues/new/choose) (please report any **known issues** that need to be documented by creating an issue in our [private repo](https://github.com/elastic/security-docs-internal/issues) using the known issue template).
 To contribute directly to Elastic Security documentation:

 1. Please fork and clone the `security-docs` repo.
 1. Check out the `main` branch and fetch the latest changes.